aderosa1138/videogeolocationr/README.md

 #Other
 ExifTool -> https://exiftool.org/
-#Exiftool must be installed to machine manually
+#Exiftool currently must be installed to machine manually and operated via shell to produce .gpx file
 yolov3.weights -> https://pjreddie.com/media/files/yolov3.weights
-#incorporating these to package at later time
+#incorporating these to package at later time? too large for github, must be automatically downloaded from source
 gpx.fmt -> https://github.com/exiftool/exiftool/blob/master/fmt_files/gpx.fmt
-#incorporating into package at later time
+#file is in data-raw